Alkholy53/Egy_Speaker_Diarization/README.md

 ## ASR Model Enhancement

 We have entered the second phase of the competition, focusing on enhancing our Automatic Speech Recognition (ASR) model.
-Below are the key steps and improvements we have implemented:
+In this [notebook](https://github.com/Alkholy53/Egy_Speaker_Diarization/blob/main/trainn_ASR_model.ipynb) the whole training process Below are the key steps and improvements we have implemented:

 ### *Enhancements:*